 Real estate syndication refers to the practice of combining multiple real estate investors’ assets to carry out a large commercial transaction.
+(Learn more about what is a real estate syndicate here.)
 In this scenario, passive investors provide the capital in exchange for ownership shares.
+This allows those wanting to get into real estate investing a way in by spreading out the ‘getting in price’.
 Meanwhile, real estate syndicators, known as general partners, handle the negotiations and paperwork.

 Real estate syndicators make a living from collecting their portion of equity and fees, while passive investors only receive equity.
 In general terms, equity – often called shareholders’ equity – refers to all the money that a company’s shareholders would receive back if all company’s assets were liquidated and debts paid off.
-In other words, it’s the amount shareholders invest in a company minus any liabilities.
+In other words, it’s the amount each real estate investor chooses to invest in a company minus any liabilities.

-In real estate, equity is the amount a shareholder would receive after paying off any debts and selling the property.
+In real estate, equity is the amount a shareholder would receive after paying off any debts and selling the real estate investment.
 Therefore, it’s the difference between a property’s market value and money owed to lenders.
-For instance, if a property’s market value is $300,000 and its owner paid $200,000 in the mortgage, their equity is $100,000.
+For instance, if a property’s market value is $300,000 and its owner paid $200,000 in the mortgage, its equity is $100,000.
 But that’s a simple explanation of a single owner’s example.

 In the case of real estate syndication, each of the several investors may own different shares, depending on the investment amount.
 Let’s assume a property initially costs $500,000.
 One investor provides a $50,000 capital, the second one $100,000, and the third one $350,000.
 The first investor owns 10% of the property’s shares, the second 20%, and the third 70%.

 After the property’s sale, the funds will be distributed based on the portion of owned shares.
 So, if the property is sold for $1,000,000, the first investor would get $100,000, the second $200,000, and the third $700,000, assuming that no liability is involved.